Shadow-of-N7/opendrive-generator/readme.md

 # OpenDRIVE Map Generator

-This is a genenerator for race tracks within the [CARLA Simulator](https://carla.org/).
+This is a generator for race tracks within the [CARLA Simulator](https://carla.org/).
 It's not perfect yet, as curves are not connecting seemlessly to other track parts.
 Everything is implemented in accordance with the [OpenDRIVE 1.6 standard](https://releases.asam.net/OpenDRIVE/1.6.0/ASAM_OpenDRIVE_BS_V1-6-0.html).

 To integrate this into the CARLA simulator, just copy everything into the CARLA main directory.